demian85/rambogpt/README.md

 Your ChatGPT wrapper as a Telegram Bot.

-Chat completions is the only functionality implemented for now.

-## Roadmap
+## Features

+- ✅ Chat completion
-- Image generation/edits
+- ✅ Image edits
-- Text To Speech
+- ✅ Text To Speech
+- ⌛ Image generation
-- Speech to Text
+- ⌛ Speech to Text
-- Embeddings
-- Fine-tuning
+- ⌛ Fine-tuning
-- Connect multiple AIs
+- ⌛ Connect multiple AIs
+- ⌛ Autonomy

 ## Run it